 Here’s How To Do An African Safari On A Budget

 Here we will compare how much a cheap tour will set you back compared to independent travel, talk you through doing it yourself as well as consider which option is best and whether it’s possible to do a backpacker Kenya safari!

 So here’s our guide on how to plan an affordable Kenya Safari.

 You might wonder out of all the countries in Africa where safaris are popular, why choose Kenya for your African safari on a budget?

-Kenya has the oldest and most established safari industries on the continent which means higher standards of safety, a well developed pool of knowledge about the animals and the environment as well as a offering a wider range of options.
+Kenya has the oldest and most established safari industries on the continent which means higher standards of safety, a well-developed pool of knowledge about the animals and the environment as well as an offering a wider range of options.
 You can also be sure with this experience the services here are much more reliable which is paramount especially in these times of uncertainty with travel.

-Kenya also offers one of the most safe and stable safari environments too, the country itself is considered one of the safest in Africa for tourists and generally offers a stable political backdrop to your visit.
+Kenya also offers one of the safest and stable safari environments too, the country itself is considered one of the safest in Africa for tourists and generally offers a stable political backdrop to your visit.